Preventing Unintentional Weight Loss

 It’s about Independence

-Key word: “unintended”.
-With unintended weight loss comes loss of muscle.
+Key word: “unintentional”.
+With unintentional weight loss comes loss of muscle.
 We need muscle to function.
 To get out of bed in the morning, get dressed, feed ourselves… we need muscles for independence.

 We live in a world where weight loss is glamorized.
 Weight loss is something to be congratulated and encouraged… regardless of how it came off.
-For older adults, particularly sick frail older adults, unintended weight loss is something to fear.
-Weight gain smoothies are not.
+For older adults, particularly sick frail older adults, unintentional weight loss is something to fear.
+It can rob an older adult of their independence or even lead to early death.

-Do you know what to do when unintended weight loss in the elderly strikes?
+Do you know what to do when unintentional weight loss in the elderly strikes?

 Statistics in Older Adults

-It is estimated that 13% of ambulatory older adults experience unintended weight loss.
+It is estimated that 13% of ambulatory older adults experience unintentional weight loss.
 For older adults in a nursing homes, that number goes way up.
-It’s estimated that 50 – 60% of older adults in nursing homes experience unintended weight loss (1).
+It’s estimated that 50 – 60% of older adults in nursing homes experience unintentional weight loss (1).

 Malnutrition is estimated to affect 1-15% of older adults living independently in Europe and North America.
 Older adults who live in care facilities experience higher rates of malnutrition, anywhere from 25-60%.
 And approximately 35-65% of older adults in hospitals have malnutrition (2).

 The Centers for Medicare and Medicaid Services (CMS) provides guidance for defining for unintended weight loss.
 These definitions are based on the percentage of body weight lost over a specific period of time (3).
-This information is frequently used by health care agencies and within healthcare facilities.
+This information is frequently used within healthcare facilities.

 - Unintended weight loss (3)